 LeanMan Ultimate Plus OPT Package

-LIMITED EDITION.
-The Ultimate Simulation explores the concepts of Batch Flow, 5-S, and Lean Flow, plus the OPT Factory Simulation Dice Game which explores the variables that influence production outcomes.
+The Ultimate Simulation explores Batch Flow, 5-S, and Lean Flow.
+The OPT Factory Simulation Dice Game explores the variables that influence production outcomes.
+Hurry - Only 3 units remain.

 Package Contents: